rostegg/espoof/README.md

 ```
 python3 email-spoof-server.py
 Options:
     -i, --hip               The address on which the server will be deployed (by default localhost)
     -p, --hport             Port on which the server will be deployed (by default 8081)
     -s, --sip               The address of SMTP server (by default localhost)
     -d, --sport             Port of SMTP server (by default 25)
+    -c, --certificate       Path to SSL certificate for https connection (can be generated using openssl)
 ```
 Example: